SimoneCerri/full-stack-ticket-platform/README.md

     - update it
     - return view
 - Add your rules of authentication inside **UpdateTicketRequest**
+- Taking some time for update the general layout and add some style.

 ## Links ##
 - [Visual Studio Code](https://code.visualstudio.com/) .